Newton and Helen Mayer Harrison

 Joshua is an accomplished filmmaker, interactive producer and online educator.
 As and undergraduate, he founded UC Students for Solar Energy, and was instrumental in convincing the University of California at San Diego to add solar engineering to its curriculum, as well incorporating solar water heating to its campus infrastructure.
 During that period, he organized the first alternative energy fair in Southern California.
 He later served as policy director for the Ecology Center of Southern California, and did extensive lobbying on coastal and water conservation issues as well as serving as the youngest member of the California Democratic Central Committee.
 In the 1980's he assisted Newton and Helen Harrison with a number of artworks testing the possibilities of incorporating environmental concepts into everyday life.
 Josh was a Fulbright fellow in Argentina in 1995 and 1996, investigating the relationship between the author Jorge Luis Borges and then emerging world wide web.
 He the co-founder and artistic director of the St Barth FIlm festival - dedicated to promoting Caribbean film and film culture, now celebrating its 19th season.
 He is currently Director of Learning and Performance at Drury Design, design and building interactive curricula and learning programs for major corporate clients.

-Kelly has a MSc Environmental Science, MFA Digital Arts New Media.
-Kelly is responsible for the centers communication strategy as well as acting as our in-house graphic designer, and video producer.
+Kelly has a MSc Environmental Science & MFA Digital Arts New Media.
+Kelly is our communications manager and research director, as well as a contributing digital artist.

 Matthew Jamieson - GIS specialist and mapmaker